Juli Marial

 Juli Marial Mundet (3 April 1885 – 21 May 1963) was a Spanish businessman and footballer who played as a goalkeeper and later as a midfielder for FC Barcelona.
 Most notably, he was the sixth president of both FC Barcelona and the Catalan Football Federation.

 Under Marial's leadership, the club experienced a social and sporting crisis, and despite his enthusiasm as both a player and a president, the club lost a third of its members, with only 38 remaining by the end of his presidency.

 Early life

 Marial was born into a wealthy Barcelona family.
-His father was the architect and politician Juli Marial Tey, and his mother was Caterina Mundet Farreras, both born in Barcelona, and his brother, Melcior Marial, was also a politician.
+His father was an architect and politician Juli Marial Tey, and his mother was Caterina Mundet Farreras, both born in Barcelona, and his brother, Melcior Marial, was also a politician.
 Professionally, he was dedicated, like his father, to the construction sector as a contractor.

 Playing career

 Marial began to practice football at Irish FC, featuring alongside the likes of Romà Forns.
 He played as its goalkeeper from the club's foundation in 1901 until its dissolution in the autumn of 1903.
 He was the second president of the club (replacing Carles Renter) from practically its beginnings, and as such, Marial participated in the foundation of the Catalan Football Federation in 1900.
 With the disappearance of Irish FC, he joined FC Barcelona at the beginning of the 1903–04 season, where he played until the end of the 1907–08 season, first as a goalkeeper and later as a midfielder, winning the 1904–05 Catalan championship.